-Goa, the former Portuguese colony on India’s southwest coast, has long been our principal recommendation for anyone considering a beach holiday to India or a few days at the end of their India tour.
-And its glorious, golden-sand beaches, lapped by the warm waters of the Arabian Sea, are only one of many reasons.
+Goa, the former Portuguese colony on India’s southwest coast, remains the most attractive beach recommendation of India with its glorious, golden-sand beaches, lapped by the warm waters of the Arabian Sea, are only one of many reasons.

 Quite simply: Goa is like nowhere else in the country.
 Different cultural norms apply here.
 You can sunbathe, enjoy the beach, relax in regular swimwear, and drink alcohol in cafés and bars without attracting disapproval, as you might in more conservative parts of India.